confluentinc/confluent-kubernetes-examples/connector/hdfs3-sink-connector/README.md

 ## Notes

-Since the Connect leverage the built in libraries of the hadoop client a name for the user of the pod is needed.
+Since the Connect leverages the built in libraries of the Hadoop client a name for the user of the pod is needed.
 By default Confluent Platform uses ` user ID 1001` which has no name: